AP VoteCast: Georgia voters sour on state of nation

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Georgia.
-About two-fifths said it is the most important issue facing the country today.
+Almost two-fifths said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with about a quarter saying it ranked at the top.
+Voters also considered the economy a major issue, with over a quarter saying it ranked at the top.

 About one in 10 named racism and nearly the same number named health care, while 4% named law enforcement.